jakir-ruet/aws-practitioner-professional/README.md

     - GCP, Azure, Rackspace, Digital Ocean, Linode
 - Platform as a Service (PaaS)
   - Removes the need for your organization to manage the underlying infrastructure
+  - Focus on the deployment and management of your applications
-    - for example
+  - For example
     - Elastic Beanstalk (on AWS)
     - Heroku, Google App Engine (GCP), Windows Azure (Microsoft)
-  - Focus on the deployment and management of your applications
 - Software as a Service (SaaS)
   - Completed product that is run and managed by the service provider
   - For example
     - Many AWS services (ex: Rekognition for Machine Learning)
     - Google Apps (Gmail), Dropbox, Zoom
 ##### Cloud Computing Model
 ![Cloud Computing Model](/img/cloud-computing-model.png)